Installing IDA Application(v3.x, v2.x)

 The ‘SERVER_NAME’ must use only Unicode alphanumeric (for example, 0-9, a-z, A-Z), underscore (_), dash (-), plus (+), and period (.) characters.
 The name cannot begin with a dash or period.
 Your file system, operating system, or compressed file directory might impose more restrictions.

-If the server is created successfully, you receive message: Server SERVER_NAME created.
+If the server is created successfully, you will receive the message: Server SERVER_NAME created.

 2. Configure Liberty

-Edit server.xml from wlp/usr/servers/SERVER_NAME folder.
-You could use the below sample server.xml to override your server.xml and update httpPort, httpsPort and keyStore password and enable features ssl,websocket.
+Edit the server.xml from the wlp/usr/servers/SERVER_NAME folder.
+You could use the below sample server.xml to override your server.xml and update httpPort, httpsPort, and keyStore password, and enable features ssl,websocket.

 Here is a sample server.xml (IDA version v2.7.x)